 Put simply, Ruler is a marketing attribution solution for digital marketers who want to measure, track and analyse lead and customer behaviour across the full customer journey.

-Related post: How Ruler tracks full customer journeys
+Related: How Ruler tracks full customer journeys

 It completely aligns lead and sales activity by attributing closed revenue correctly across your marketing channels, campaigns, keywords, ads and more.